 • Documentation of income and assets

-• Proof that you have accessible cash on hand to cover your mortgage payments
+• Proof of accessible cash on hand to cover mortgage payments

-FFB Mortgage Lenders specializes in helping first-time homebuyers, military personnel, and anyone who appreciates personalized service find their perfect loan.
-Contact us or apply now, and one of our mortgage lending experts will be in touch to help you get started on your journey to buying your first home, forever home, or any home in between.
+FFB Mortgage Lenders specializes in helping first-time homebuyers, experienced homeowners, military personnel, and anyone who appreciates personalized service find their perfect loan.

 Download the First-Time Homebuyer's Checklist